Open Bridging Loans Guide – What is an Open Bridging Loan?

-This type of bridging finance’s open-ended flexibility easily lets a borrower move into the property they’ve purchased, bring in builders for a refurbishment project, or open up a commercial property for tenants.
-You can get a refurbishment finance loan if you are looking to finance a renovation.
+This bridging finance’s open-ended flexibility easily lets a borrower move into the property they’ve purchased, bring in builders for a refurbishment project, or open up a commercial property for tenants.
+You can get a refurbishment finance loan if you want to finance a renovation.

-Open bridging loans also give borrowers more leeway when it comes to an exit plan.
+Open bridging loans also give borrowers more leeway regarding an exit plan.
 Nevertheless, this is no excuse for setting this and similar contingency measures aside.
-Indeed, potential borrowers need to have one in place even before submitting the paperwork.
+Indeed, potential borrowers must have one in place before submitting the paperwork.

 How To Get An Open Bridging Loan